Caritas Africa: Work

 The member organisations of Caritas Africa work to alleviate poverty and provide humanitarian responses in their countries.
 The regional secretariat is engaged in political advocacy at African and global level, and engages in capacity strengthening of its members.

 Membership

 Caritas Africa has 46 member organisations spanning the sub-Saharan region, encompassing the islands in the Indian Ocean and the Atlantic.
 Caritas Africa does not extend its coverage to the entirety of the African continent, as Caritas organisations in the Maghreb, Mashriq, and partially the Horn of Africa belong to a distinct region within Caritas Internationalis, specifically Caritas Middle East and North Africa.

 The national Caritas organisations are the members of Caritas Africa.
 In most countries, each national organisation serves as an umbrella for various diocesan Caritas organisations.
 Diocesan and parish Caritas groups operate locally but are not direct members of Caritas Africa.
-In addition, Caritas agencies from other regions sometimes run country offices in African countries, such as CAFOD, Caritas Czech Republic, Caritas Switzerland, CRS or Trócaire, which are also not part of Caritas Africa.
+In addition, Caritas agencies from other regions sometimes run country offices in African countries, such as CAFOD, Caritas Czech Republic, Caritas Switzerland, CRS or Trócaire, which are also not part of Caritas Africa, although mostly the Caritas agencies in the developed world prefer to support development by establishing partnerships with local agencies: for example, Caritas Australia's action in Malawi is delivered through its partnership with the country's Catholic Development Commission (CADECOM), and CAFOD works with Caritas Marsabit as a partner in northern Kenya.